Distance Learning Mode

 MODULE PHASE (Equivalent to 40 ECTS credits)

-6. SYNCHRONIZATION TECHNIQUES (3 ECTS CREDITS)
+6. THE REALITY OF AUDIOVISUAL TRANSLATION (3 ECTS CREDITS)

-WORK DYNAMIC The work dynamic corresponding to the distance learning modality will be based on the administration uploading the material corresponding to each module on the virtual studies platform following the schedule indicated below.
+The work dynamic corresponding to the distance learning modality will be based on the administration uploading the material corresponding to each module on the virtual studies platform following the schedule indicated below.
 Materials will be sent in text format, depending on the nature of the document (normally editable .doc or .pdf files), and said packs of materials will include the following documents:

 · Principles and theory for each module being studied: Presentation of the module's content / Analysis of the protocols / Instruction for using the corresponding software, if applicable